 Thus, if law enforcement officials decline to offer Miranda warnings to an individual in their custody, they may still interrogate that person and act upon the knowledge gained, but they may not use that person’s statements as evidence against him or her in a criminal trial.
 The key here is that the person must be in custody and they must be being interrogated.
 If you just spontaneously blurt out a statement that was not pursuant to police questioning, or, if you are not in custody, then Miranda does not apply.
 If law enforcement does not inform you of your rights under Miranda then the statements that you make while in custody and while being interrogated cannot be used against you when you go to court.
 Keep this is mind if you ever find yourself being questioned by the police.

-The attorneys at NovaLegalGroup, P.C. have over 30 years of experience in successfully handling thousands of Reckless Driving charges, as well as thousands of other criminal and criminal traffic charges.
+The attorneys at NovaLegalGroup, P.C. have experience successfully handling thousands of Reckless Driving charges, as well as thousands of other criminal and criminal traffic charges.
 Contact us today for a Free Case Evaluation!
 Remember, “DON’T BE A VICTIM…FIGHT BACK!”